-This model has the parameters $(U^\ell{[K]})^L{\ell=1}$ and $(D^\ell)^L{\ell=1}$ , which are learned from data via back-propagation.
-Notably, in each layer $\ell$ , the learned $U^\ell{[K]}$ retain their interpretation as incoherent bases for supporting subspaces for the mixture-of-Gaussians model at layer $\ell$ , and the learned $D^\ell$ retains its interpretation as a sparsifying dictionary at layer $\ell$ .
-We emphasize that the parameters $U^\ell{[K]}$ and $D^\ell$ are dependent on the layer $\ell$ -that is, we learn a different set of parameters at each layer.
-This is because at each layer we learn an approximate local parametric model for the input data distribution, then use that learned model to construct the layer operators that transform the distribution.
-Our procedure of parameterizing the data distribution at each layer distinguishes this work from previous works on unrolled optimization for neural networks such as the ReduNet [55].
-Our interpretation clarifies the roles of the network forward pass (given local signal models at each layer, denoise/compress/sparsify the input) and the backward pass (learn the local signal models from data via supervision).
+This model has the parameters $(U{[K]}^{\ell}){\ell=1}^{L}$ and $(D^{\ell}){\ell=1}^{L}$, which are learned from data via backpropagation.
+Notably, in each layer l , the learned $U{[K]}^{\ell}$ retain their interpretation as incoherent bases for supporting subspaces for the mixture-of-Gaussians model at layer l , and the learned D^{l} retains its interpretation as a sparsifying dictionary at layer l .
+The parameters depend on the layer l so as to adapt to local properties of the data distribution at each layer of the network.
+Our interpretation clarifies the roles of the network forward pass (given local signal models at each layer, denoise/compress/sparsify the input) and the backward pass (learn the local signal models from data).

-We note that in this work, at each stage of our construction, we have chosen arguably the simplest possible construction to use.
+We note that at each stage of our construction, we have chosen the simplest possible construction to use.
 We can substitute each part of this construction, so long as the new part maintains the same conceptual role, and obtain another white-box architecture.
 Nevertheless, our such-constructed architecture, called CRATE (i.e., Coding RAte TransformEr), connects to existing transformer models, obtains competitive results on real-world datasets, and is fully mathematically interpretable.

-3 Experiments
+279 3 Experiments

-In this section, we conduct experiments to study the performance of our proposed white-box transformer CRATE on real-world datasets and tasks.
-As the analysis in Section 2 suggests, either the compression or the sparsification step can be achieved through various alternative design choices or strategies.
-CRATE arguably adopts the most basic choices and so our goal with the experiments is not simply to compete with other heavily engineered transformers while using such a rudimentary design.
-Rather, our goals are twofold.
-First, unlike any empirically designed black-box networks that are usually evaluated only on end-to-end performance, the white-box design of our network allows us to look inside the deep architecture and verify if layers of the learned network indeed perform their design objective-say performing incremental optimization for the objective (1).
-Second, despite their simplicity, our experiments will actually reveal the vast practical potential of our so-derived CRATE architectures since, as we will show, they already achieve very strong performance on large-scale real-world datasets and tasks.
-In the remainder of this section we highlight a selection of results; additional experimental details and results can be found in Appendix B.
+280 In this section, we conduct experiments to study the performance of our proposed white-box transformer CRATE on real-world datasets and tasks.
+As the analysis in Section 2 suggests, either the 281 compression or the sparsification step can be achieved through various alternative design choices or 282 strategies.
+CRATE arguably adopts the most basic choices and so our goal with the experiments is not 283 simply to compete with other heavily engineered transformers while using such a rudimentary design.
+284 Rather, our goals are twofold.
+First, unlike any empirically designed black-box networks that are 285 usually evaluated only on end-to-end performance, the white-box design of our network allows us 286 to look inside the deep architecture and verify if layers of the learned network indeed perform their 287 design objective-say performing incremental optimization for the objective (1).
+Second, despite their 288 simplicity, our experiments will actually reveal the vast practical potential of our so-derived CRATE 289 architectures since, as we will show, they already achieve very strong performance on large-scale 290 real-world datasets and tasks.
+In the remainder of this section we highlight a selection of results; 291 additional experimental details and results can be found in Appendix B. 292